-Growing up, countless articles in mainstream women’s magazines and television shows like What Not To Wear taught me that flowing garments would 'diminish' the size of my body for a "flattering" end result.
-The few "husky" sections of the department stores in my local area echoed those sentiments.
+Growing up, countless articles in mainstream women’s magazines and television programmes like What Not To Wear taught me that flowing garments would 'diminish' the size of my body for a 'flattering' end result.
+The few 'husky' sections of the department stores in my local area echoed those sentiments.
 They were dreary, hidden corners of otherwise large shops where tunic tops and tent dresses abounded.
 Even if I had wanted to rock anything form-fitting, plus-size options were so limited at the time that I don’t believe I could have.

 All of this holds true today.
-Recently, however, I have found myself eyeing up "shapeless" styles again.
-In the summer heat, I’ve craved the airiness of a garment that doesn’t cling to my body at all.
-I’ve missed the ease of throwing on something baggy first thing in the morning when I’m getting two small children — as well as myself — ready.
+Recently, however, I have found myself eyeing up 'shapeless' styles again.
+In times of heat or R&R, I’ve craved the lightness of a garment that doesn’t cling to my body at all.
+I’ve missed the ease of throwing on something baggy first thing in the morning when I’m getting two small children—as well as myself—ready.
 I started wondering what it would feel like to wear something big and loose, now that I have put in so much work to cultivate self-worth.
 What might it be like to spin around in a tent dress?
 What might it be like to take up even more space in something so big and flowing?

-After buying myself a few baggy dresses and quickly realizing how comfortable and effortless to style they are, I began to understand that the issue with such looks was never the looks themselves.
+After buying myself a few baggy dresses and quickly realising how comfortable and effortless to style they are, I began to understand that the issue with such looks was never the looks themselves.
 The issue was that 'shapeless' styles were believed to be the only things fat women 'should' wear.
 For years they felt like the only styles anyone was making for us.
 When we compare this to a straight-size market that has long been oversaturated with variety, the fact that we only seemed to have one primary look available to us sent a clear message: fat women weren’t worthy of anything else.
-Fat women deserve only the styles and colours that might make us look "less fat."
-Or — because no item of clothing can really make someone fat look thin — styles that were simply discreet.
-"Modest."
+Fat women deserve only the styles and colours that might make us look 'less fat'.
+Or—because no item of clothing can really make someone fat look thin—styles that were simply discreet.
+'Modest'.
 We must be modest, of course.
 We must make amends for being so grotesque.

 It’s true that in shapeless dresses, the particulars of my fat body are not as visible as they might be in something form-fitting.
 Still, there is some boldness to be garnered from them.
 In these looser styles I feel as though I take up more physical space.
 I am a big woman in a big dress, allowing myself to live comfortably in that bigness in a culture that would rather see me shrink.
 Ultimately, the experience of wearing shapeless garments as a 29-year-old who believes in fat liberation is indescribably different from the experience of wearing shapeless garments as a 19-year-old who wanted nothing more than to disappear.